I cut the crust off.

 At this moment, I sit here writing this in the late hours of the evening.
 The house is asleep, and as exhausted as I am, I’ve chosen to stay up after a 3 am breast feeding session and stroke the keys…

 My dinner is still sitting in my belly, as it was eaten after everyone had gone to bed.
 It was cold and made hours before, but a fussy baby demanded my attention for hours on end.

 Today was my son’s second day at school.
-He asked if he was going to have a sandwich again, and jumped up and down when I aid yes.
+He asked if he was going to have a sandwich again, and jumped up and down when I said yes.

-I had a day of attempting to “work from home”, and have a meeting while my second born pooped out the side of his diaper and on to my shirt .
+I had a day of attempting to “work from home”, along with a phone meeting while my second born pooped out the side of his diaper and on to my shirt .
 I had a day of mostly nursing, bouncing, and swaying.
 I had a day that passed in a daze.